-The Office for Student Rights & Resolution (OSR&R) will investigate complaints of Sexual Misconduct by or between students.
-(Please note, some campus partners refer to OSR&R as "the Title IX Office.")
-The Texas Tech University System Office of Equal Opportunity (Office of EO) will investigate complaints of Sexual Misconduct by or between employees.
+The Office for Student Civil Rights & Sexual Misconduct (SCRSM) will investigate complaints of Sexual Misconduct by or between students.
+(Please note, some campus partners refer to SCRSM as "the Title IX Office.")
+The Texas Tech University System Office of Equal Opportunity (Office of EO) will be the primary

+Investigators for complaints of Sexual Misconduct by or between employees.

-The OSR&R staff includes the Title IX Administrator, Assistant Title IX Administrator/ Case Manager, Investigators, CARE (Campus Advocacy, Response and Education) Coordinators, and a Business Assistant.
-Information provided to OSR&R is considered private and is only shared with other campus officials in the event of an emergency, or an educational need to know.
+SCRSM staff includes the Title IX Coordinator, Assistant Title IX Coordinator/ Case Manager, Investigators, CARE (Campus Advocacy, Response and Education) Coordinators, and a Business Assistant.
+Information provided to SCRSM is considered private and is only shared with other campus officials in the event of an emergency, or an educational need to know.
 Reports are only shared with law enforcement with the express consent of the student involved, or through a lawfully issued subpoena.

 - a.
-Title IX Administrator A trained university staff member who oversees the university's compliance with Title IX.
-The university has also designated an Assistant Title IX Administrator and Title IX deputy administrators for students and employees. - b.
-Title IX Case Manager- A trained university staff member whose role is to respond to Sexual Misconduct reports.
-The Title IX Case Manager conducts Intake meetings with the Complainant and Respondent, coordinates all remedies and resources for students involved in Sexual Misconduct cases, and assists student with anonymous reporting.
-The Case Manager oversees the university's compliance in offering assistance to involved parties.

-- c.
-Investigator- A trained university staff member whose role is to conduct a thorough, reliable, and equitable investigation and compile the information gathered into an Investigation Report.
-Investigators may facilitate Voluntary Resolutions when requested by the parties involved in the case.
+Title IX Coordinator- A trained University staff member who oversees the University's compliance with Title IX and other applicable state/federal laws.
+The University has also designated Title IX Deputy Coordinators, and Title IX Liaisons for students, athletics, academic affairs and employees. - b.
+Case Manager/Title IX Deputy Coordinator- A trained University staff member whose role is to respond to all Sexual Misconduct reports.
+The Case Manager conducts Intake meetings with the Complainant and Respondent, coordinates all Supportive Measures and remedies for students involved in Sexual Misconduct cases, and assists students with anonymous reporting.
+The Case Manager oversees the University's compliance in offering assistance to involved parties. - c.
+Investigator- A trained University staff member whose role is to conduct a thorough, reliable, and equitable investigation and compile the information gathered into an Investigation Report.
+Investigators may facilitate Informal Resolutions when requested by the parties involved in the case.
 In cases heard by a Hearing Panel, the Investigator will present the information and evidence obtained through the Investigation to the Panel.
-Investigators are assigned to cases by the Title IX Administrator or Assistant Administrator. - d.
-CARE Coordinators- CARE Coordinators are graduate students who, in conjunction with the Title IX Case Manager, connect students with resources after a referral is made to OSR&R. They serve as a student's primary point of contact.
-Coordinators are trained to work with both Complainants and Respondents, but each Coordinator will only work with one party in a case.
+Investigators are assigned to cases by the Title IX Coordinator or Deputy Title IX Coordinator. - d.
+CARE Coordinators- CARE Coordinators are graduate students who, in conjunction with the Case Manager, connect students with resources after a referral is made to SCRSM.
+They serve as a student's primary point of contact.
+CARE Coordinators are trained to work with both Complainants and Respondents, but each Coordinator will only work with one party in a case.
 CARE Coordinators review and clarify process and policies, reporting options and available resources; attend meetings as a support person; review documents and materials from the investigation, report, Hearing, decision letters and sanctioning as requested; and provide general support and a safe listening space.
 CARE Coordinators can assist students in filing anonymous reports but are not a confidential resource.
 CARE Coordinators do not provide legal guidance. - e.
-OSR&R Business Assistant- A trained staff member who assists with the day to day operations of the office.
-The Business Assistant schedules appointments and greets individuals visiting the office.
+SCRSM Business Assistant- A staff member who assists with day to day operations of the office. - f.
+Title IX Advisors- In a Title IX Sexual Misconduct hearing, the Advisor will conduct cross examination.
+All students retain the right to select their own advisor, and this advisor may be an attorney.
+If the Complainant or Respondent does not have an advisor, the University will provide one.
+For University provided Advisors, that Advisor does not provide legal guidance. - 3.
+Title IX and Non-Title IX Sexual Misconduct Allegations of the Code of Student Conduct by its members.